heedy/heedy/docs/server/configuration.md

 mv myplugin ./myheedy/plugins/
 ```

-You will then need to enable the plugin by modifying your heedy.conf `vim ./myheedy/heedy.conf` to add `myplugin` to the plugins array:
+You will then need to enable the plugin by modifying your heedy.conf `vim ./myheedy/heedy.conf` to add `myplugin` to the active plugins array:
 ```
-plugins = ["fitbit","notebook","myplugin"]
+active_plugins = ["fitbit","notebook","myplugin"]
 ```

 You will need to restart heedy for the changes to take effect.